justcarlux/minecraft-skins/README.md

 ```
 Render a 2D image of the skin's head.

-Both of the functions above have the same following arguments:
+Both functions above have the same following arguments:

 - skin (`Buffer | Image`): Skin texture.
 - options.scale (optional, `number`): Scale of the generated image.
 Defaults to `1`.
 - options.layers (optional, `boolean`): If the renderer should include the layers of the skin.
 Defaults to `true`.

-Both of the functions return a `Promise` with the `Buffer` of the image, or throw an error if something happens during the process.
+Both functions return a `Promise` with the `Buffer` of the image, or throw an error if something happens during the process.

 # `checkSlim`
 ```ts
 checkSlim(skin: Buffer | Image) => Promise<boolean>
 // Image class belongs to canvas
 ```
-Utility function to check if exactly the pixel located at `x=55` and `y=20` in a skin is empty.
+Utility function to check if exactly the pixel located at `x=55` and `y=20` on a skin is empty.
 This usually means that the skin is slim (Alex based skins, `3px` arms).
-This pixel is near the arm textures, commonly having a color in the classic skin format.
+This pixel is near the arm textures, commonly having a color on the classic skin format.
 Returns a `Promise` with a `boolean` indicating if the skin is slim or not.